-Best Restaurants in Saigon
+Best Places to Eat in Saigon

 The only place you MUST eat is at Quan An Ngon.
 It’s a unique courtyard restaurant famed for its superb menu featuring a variety of delicious Vietnamese dishes from around the country – including Hue style noodle soup, grilled beef with chilli salt served with seasoned toast, vermicelli and fried spring rolls served with fresh herbs and fish sauce, and boiled banana, flour and peanuts in sweet coconut milk being the favourite dessert.